![]() |

 Part E. Felonies or Possible FeloniesPrevious Page

-Any person who is not a duly commissioned, qualified, and acting notary public who does any of the acts prohibited by California Government Code section 8227.1 in relation to any document or instrument affecting title to, placing an encumbrance on, or placing an interest secured by a mortgage or deed of trust on, real property consisting of a single-family residence containing not more than four dwelling units, is guilty of a felony. | True False |
+Every person who files any false or forged document or instrument with the county recorder which affects title to, places an encumbrance on, or places an interest secured by a mortgage or deed of trust on, real property consisting of a single-family residence containing not more than four dwelling units, with knowledge that the document is false or forged, is punishable, in addition to any other punishment, by a fine not exceeding $75,000. | True False |

 Applications for appointment as a notary public are executed under penalty of perjury. | True False |